VasylMagora/azure-iot-edge-get-started/README.md

 ---

-Run a simple Java sample on Hivecell One device running Ubuntu 18.04.
+Run a simple Azure IoT esdge module on Hivecell One device running Ubuntu 18.04.
 ===
 ---